Gemini (2002 film)

-Gemini (/dʒɛminɪ/) is a 2002 Indian Tamil-language crime action film written and directed by Saran with Pon Elango as assistant director.
-This film was produced by AVM Productions.
-The film stars Vikram in the main lead role, while Kiran Rathod, Murali, Kalabhavan Mani, Vinu Chakravarthy, Manorama and Thennavan portray significant roles.
-Based on gang wars in Chennai, the film delves into the lives of outlaws and the roles the police and society play in their rehabilitation and acceptance.
+Gemini (/dʒɛminɪ/) is a 2002 Indian Tamil-language crime action film written and directed by Saran, Produced by AVM Productions, the film stars Vikram in the main lead role, while Kiran Rathod, Kalabhavan Mani, Murali, Vinu Chakravarthy, Manorama and Thennavan portray significant roles.
+Based on gang wars in Chennai, the film delves into the lives of outlaws and the roles the police and society play in their rehabilitation.

 In early 2001, rival gangsters "Vellai" Ravi and Chera reformed themselves with the patronage of a police officer.
 Saran was inspired by this incident and scripted a story based on it.
 Production began shortly afterwards in December the same year and was completed by March 2002.
 The film was shot mainly at the AVM Studios in Chennai, while two song sequences were filmed in Switzerland.
 The film had cinematography by A. Venkatesh and editing by Suresh Urs while the soundtrack was scored by Bharadwaj.

 The soundtrack was well received, with the song "O Podu" becoming a sensation in Tamil Nadu.
 Gemini was released two days ahead of the Tamil New Year on 12 April 2002 and received mixed reviews, with praise for the performances of Vikram and Mani but criticism of Saran's script.
 Made at an estimated cost of ₹40 million, the film earned more than ₹200 million at the box office and became one of the highest-grossing Tamil film of the year.
 Its success, largely attributed to the popularity of "O Podu", resurrected the Tamil film industry, which was experiencing difficulties after a series of box office failures.
 The film won three Filmfare Awards, three ITFA Awards and four Cinema Express Awards.
 Later that same year, Saran remade the film in Telugu as Gemeni.